Scalable adaptive algorithms for next-generation multiphase flow simulations: Introduction

-So, both the sharp and the diffuse interface methods for insufficient resolution face the challenge of artificial breakup.
-The main contributions of this work are as follows: \begin{enumerate} \item We propose a novel scalable algorithms to identify regions of interest, i.e., regions where $\epsilon/r \approx \mathcal{O}(1)$ and selectively {increase the mesh resolution in these identified regions.} Providing targeted resolution is an important feature for performing cost-effective simulations \item In the case of the multiphase simulations, the levels of the mesh can vary by several orders of magnitudes to resolve the interfacial and flow physics.
-We tailor existing octree refinement and coarsening algorithms to accelerate remeshing and decrease the associated overhead, especially for multi-level refinement, where the element sizes drop substantially.
-This contrasts existing approaches, where refinement or coarsening of the octrees is done level by level. \cite{saurabh2021industrial,saurabh2021scalable,fernando2018massively,popinet2003gerris,popinet2009accurate,bangerth2012algorithms} \item Further, we analyze the data movement during matrix and vector assembly of FEM operators and propose a new data layout for local matrix and vector assembly that is more amenable to avoiding cache misses. \item We showcase the application of the proposed algorithm for the canonical problem of primary jet atomization, where we perform a simulation equivalent to $35$ trillion grid points on a uniform mesh -- $64\times$ more resolved than the current state--of--the--art simulation. \end{enumerate}
+This brief review of state-of-art is primarily to make the case that both sharp and diffuse interface approaches suffer from issues of artificial breakup and numerical artifacts emanating from insufficient mesh resolution.
+Adaptive meshing approaches are an elegant strategy to ensure that the local mesh size is always smaller than the \textit{local length scales of interest}, thus allowing interface tracking approaches to reliably capture multi-scale features in a computationally efficient manner.
+However, automatically identifying these local regions of interest is itself non-trivial.
+This serves as the primary motivation for the current work, and we make the following contributions: \begin{enumerate}[label=\roman*, wide] \item We develop scalable algorithms to identify the spatial regions of interest in the computational domain where the flow features become comparable to the mesh resolution, i.e., regions where $\epsilon/r \approx \mathcal{O}(1)$.
+This is especially needed in phenomena exhibiting droplets and fluid filaments, where such targeted resolution is critical for performing cost-effective simulations \item We improve on existing octree refinement and coarsening algorithms to accelerate remeshing and decrease the associated overhead, especially for multi-level refinements.
+This is essential for simulations where the element sizes drop substantially.
+For instance, in the canonical example of primary jet atomization shown in the results section, element sizes vary by three orders of magnitude to accurately resolve fluid features varying by nine orders of magnitude in volume.
+This contrasts with existing approaches, where refinement or coarsening of the octrees is done level by level. \cite{saurabh2021industrial,saurabh2021scalable,fernando2018massively,popinet2003gerris,bangerth2012algorithms} \item We analyze the data movement during matrix and vector assembly of the finite element method (FEM) operators used and propose a new data layout for local matrix and vector assembly that is more amenable to avoiding cache misses. \item We showcase the proposed algorithm to simulate a canonical problem of primary jet atomization and produce one of the highest resolution datasets of this phenomenon (see Fig.~\ref{fig:jet}).
+Our simulation required over 200,000 node hours on TACC Frontera, is equivalent to $35$ trillion grid points on a uniform mesh and is $64\times$ more resolved than the current state--of--the--art simulations. \end{enumerate}